 An account is where your records are kept and managed within folders.
-You can find a list of the accounts you have access to by clicking the Papertrail logo in the top left of the screen in the web app, or by clicking 'Accounts' on your dashboard in the mobile app.
-You can have various accounts within a subscription.
+You can find a list of the accounts you have access to by clicking the Papertrail logo in the top left hand corner of the screen in the web app, or by clicking Accounts on your dashboard in the mobile app.
+You can have multiple accounts within a subscription.

 An activity shows any changes regarding a record, folder, task, inspection or certificate which have been made in an account.
 You can see the last 6 activities on the dashboard, or the full list in the Activities tab on the left, where it can be filtered by activity type, folder, user and date range.

 Admin is a permission level given to a user so they can make changes to the account settings.
 Admins are able to add other users to the account, deactivate the account and export all of the account’s data.